-In the mid Nineties personal memoirs continued to be published.
-Many documented local communities and featured Brighton landmarks.
+In the nineties personal memoirs featuring Brighton landmarks continued to be published.

 'Deckhand, West Pier' (1993), Arthur Thicket's fresh and often humorous account of moving to Brighton in the summer of 1970 to find a town, that behind the bright and lively holiday facade, was full of lonely people.

 'Our Small Corner' (1994) in which Sid Manville recalls memories of friends, neighbours and relatives who made up the 'small corner' of his neighbourhood in Bear Road during the Twenties and Thirties.